bcgov/MOH-CCUP/README.md

 ## Other important notes

-This library requires a minimum of Node 18.
-This is because this project uses Vite, and at the time of this document's writing, [Vite requires node 18+](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) in order to function.
+This library requires a minimum of Node 22 to be compatible with all packages.